ArnauCS03/face-points-detector/README.md

 # Face Points detector

 Project for a semi-automatic system to detect certain anatomical elements of a face from an image or video sequence using MATLAB.
 The elements to be detected are specified manually as key points in reference images and are subsequently tracked in a video sequence.
-This project was done for the subject VC (Computer Vision) at FIB - UPC Barcelona.
+This project was done for the subject VC (Computer Vision) at FIB - UPC Barcelona. <br><br>

 ## Objectives
 The main goals of this project are: